Shiva-sankaran/Shiva-sankaran/README.md

 # Hi!

-I am a senior undergraduate student in Computer Science Engineering at IIT Gandhinagar, majoring in Computer science.
+I am a senior undergraduate student in Computer Science Engineering at IIT Gandhinagar, specializing in Computer Vision.
 I like to work on problems that could replace human visual perception and automate it with machine visual perception.

 The best way to reach me is via <a href="mailto:vp.shivasan@iitgn.ac.in">email</a>&nbsp;&nbsp;